Generic Name and Formulations:

 NSAID + proton pump inhibitor.

-Increased risk of serious cardiovascular thrombotic events, MI, stroke, gastrointestinal adverse events (bleeding, ulceration, perforation); may be fatal.
-Moderate to severe renal impairment (CrCl <30mL/min) or severe hepatic impairment: not recommended.
+Increased risk of serious cardiovascular thrombotic events, MI, stroke, GI adverse events (bleeding, ulceration, perforation); may be fatal.
+Moderate-to-severe renal impairment (CrCl <30mL/min) or severe hepatic impairment: not recommended.
 History of ulcer disease, GI bleeding, or inflammatory bowel disease (eg, ulcerative colitis, Crohn’s disease).
 Hypertension; monitor BP.
 CHF.
 Edema.
 Bleeding disorders.
 Pre-existing asthma.
+Volume depleted.
 Impaired renal or hepatic function.
 Monitor blood, liver, and renal function in chronic use.
 Discontinue if liver or renal dysfunction, bleeding, or serious rash occurs.
-Increased risk of osteoporosis-related fractures of the hip, wrist or spine with long-term and multiple daily dose PPI therapy.
+Gastric malignancy.
+Atrophic gastritis (w. long-term therapy).
+Increased risk of osteoporosis-related fractures (hip, wrist or spine) with long-term and multiple daily dose PPI therapy.
 Monitor magnesium levels with long-term therapy.
+May mask inflammation and fever.
 Elderly.
 Debilitated.
-Pregnancy (Cat.C <30 weeks gestation, Cat.D ≥30 weeks gestation).
-Labor & delivery, nursing mothers: not recommended.
+Pregnancy (Cat.C <30 weeks gestation, Cat.D ≥30 weeks gestation; avoid).
+Labor & delivery, nursing mothers, infertility: not recommended.

 Concomitant St. John's wort, rifampin, atazanavir, nelfinavir: not recommended.
-Avoid concomitant non-aspirin NSAIDs.
+Avoid concomitant non-aspirin NSAIDs or other naproxen-containing drugs.
 May potentiate saquinavir (monitor; consider reducing saquinavir dose), protein-bound drugs (eg, hydantoins, sulfonamides, sulfonylureas).
 Increases lithium and tacrolimus levels.
-Antagonizes clopidogrel; consider alternative anti-platelet therapy.
+Antagonizes clopidogrel; consider alternative anti-platelets.
 Methotrexate excretion reduced (caution w. high doses).
 May antagonize diuretics, beta-blockers (eg, propranolol), ACE inhibitors.
-Increased renal toxicity with cyclosporine and ACE inhibitors.
+Increased renal toxicity with cyclosporine, ACE inhibitors, angiotensin II receptor antagonists, diuretics.
 Increased risk of GI bleed with oral corticosteroids, smoking, alcohol, SSRIs.
 Monitor aspirin and oral anticoagulants.
-May affect CYP2C19 substrates (eg, diazepam, cilostazol).
+May affect CYP2C19 substrates (eg, diazepam), cilostazol (consider reducing dose), voriconazole.
 May affect absorption of pH-dependent drugs (eg, ketoconazole, digoxin, iron salts).
 Probenecid increases plasma levels and delays elimination.
 Delayed absorption with concomitant cholestyramine.
-May interfere with neuroendocrine diagnostic tests.
+May interfere with 5HIAA urinary assays and neuroendocrine diagnostic tests.

-Erosive gastritis, dyspepsia, gastritis, diarrhea, gastric ulcer, upper abdominal pain, nausea; renal papillary necrosis; rare: hypomagnesemia (w. prolonged PPI therapy); see literature re: risk of cardiovascular events, serious gastrointestinal events, possible C. difficile associated diarrhea.
+Erosive gastritis, dyspepsia, gastritis, diarrhea, gastric ulcer, upper abdominal pain, nausea; renal papillary necrosis; rare: hypomagnesemia (w. prolonged PPI therapy); see full labeling re: risk of cardiovascular events, serious GI events, possible C. difficile-associated diarrhea.

 Hepatic (CYP2C9, 1A2, 2C19, 3A4); 99% protein bound.